Koha-Community/kohadocs/source/opac.rst

 |image977|

-Clicking the 'Add to Cart' button will add the one title to your cart.
+Clicking the 'Add to cart' button will add the one title to your cart.
 To add multiple titles at once, check the box to the left of each result and then choose 'Cart' from the 'Add to' pull down at the top of the screen.
 Once titles are added to the cart you will be presented with a